Skip to content

 Should extra cash go to savings or debt?

-Compare expected savings growth against interest saved by paying off debt to decide which option wins.
-Enter extra cash and see the result instantly.
+Compare expected savings growth against interest saved by paying off debt — see which option wins at your specific rates.

 What this tool does